 A few years ago, Google’s researchers came together across hardware, software, and machine learning to build the best mobile computer chip.
 It had to realize a vision of what should be possible on Pixel smartphones.
-The result was
+The result was Tensor.

-These AI and ML capabilities are becoming “more and more prominent and integrated into our daily lives,” says Nesra Yannier, who researches human-computer interactions at Carnegie Mellon University.
+AI and ML capabilities like these are becoming “more and more prominent and integrated into our daily lives,” says Nesra Yannier, who researches human-computer interactions at Carnegie Mellon University.
 As people become used to the benefits of personalized, intuitive technologies, she adds, “it’s becoming something they expect and feel is natural in technology products.”

 And Pixel phones get better with time, becoming more personalized and helpful,4 turning them from a one-size-fits-all piece of hardware into a device that’s more helpful for you.
 Pixel can distinguish a tree from a person in a photo, or understand if the picture is blurry and in need of a touch-up.

-Get more relevant suggestions – Google Tensor helps Pixel surface the content you need, when you need it.
+Get more relevant suggestions – Tensor helps Pixel surface the content you need, when you need it.
 Simply glance at Pixel’s always-on display to find out when you need to leave for your next appointment, or see what song is playing with Now Playing song detection.

 Pixel phones learn the different ways we use our phones so they can provide the right information at the right time.